Written by

 Foreign workers who want to work in Singapore must follow the rules set by the Ministry of Manpower (MOM).
-These rules help keep jobs safe, fair, and well-organised.
-In 2025, Singapore introduced new salary rules, new pass rules, and new checks for employers.
+These rules help keep jobs safe, fair, and well‑organised.
+In 2026, Singapore has salary rules, pass rules, and employer checks that workers and companies must follow.

 A work pass is a legal paper that allows a foreign worker to work in Singapore.
 Without a work pass, a foreign worker cannot work.
 MOM checks: